fadi426/H-M-API/README.md

 # How to use
 The root url is https://hmapi.000webhostapp.com/index.php/

-The first parameter to put in is the gender of the product category The following genders are supported:
+The first parameter to put in is the gender of the product category.
+The following genders are supported:
 -heren (men)
 -dames (woman)